-The Office of Residence Life supports the mission of the University through a student centered dedication to women’s undergraduate and co-ed graduate education.
+Residence Life supports the mission of the University through a student centered dedication to undergraduate and graduate education.

 What is a Graduate Resident Director (GRD)?